THE ASTTBC FIRE-PROTECTION-PROGRAM LIMBO!

 The fire alarm system at the heart of this complaint serves a senior’s assisted living high-rise.
 Here’s the list of deficiencies we identified in the official complaint letter (and attachments) we submitted to ASTTBC:

 1. There are a total of THREE adder modules connected to the common control, two DM-1008’s and one RM-1008.
 Mircom provides two sizes of enclosures for the FA-1000.
 One is referred to as a “24 point can” and the other is a “72 point can”.
-The photograph depicts an installation in a 24 point can.
+The photograph at the top of this page depicts an installation in a 24 point can.
 The maximum number of adder modules you can install in this configuration is TWO.
 There is no means to properly correlate the alarm and supervisory zones with the relay functions.
-Supervisory signals from the sprinkler valve room will home the elevators as a result.
+Supervisory signals from the sprinkler valve room will home the elevators as a result (and start the 110VAC strobes controlled by the RM-1008).

 2. There are two HIGH VOLTAGE connections being switched by the relay adder card.
-One switches power to 120VAC strobes and the other provides the homing signal for the building’s elevator.
-The manufacturer’s installation instructions stipulate a maximum of 28VDC can be controlled by the relays on the RM-1008 board (not to mention the fact that only fire alarm system POWER is allowed to be routed into the common control)
+One switches power to 120VAC strobes I’ve already mentioned, and the other provides the homing signal for the building’s elevator.
+The manufacturer’s installation instructions stipulate a maximum of 28VDC can be controlled by the relays on the RM-1008 board (not to mention the fact that only fire alarm system POWER is allowed to be routed into the common control).

 3. The Edwards 6700 EVCS panel sports a rather unorthodox “All Call” button (the original supplied by the manufacturer having been removed).
 The required silence period of sixty seconds on alarm activation before announcements can be made over the EVCS is absent (depressing the ALL CALL button will immediately interrupt the fire alarm signals).